Paulimjr/mobile-vision-api/README.md

-# QRCode-using-Google-Vision-API
+# Mobile Vision API - GDG Uberaba
-This is QRCode scanning application using google vision API
+This is the code of application using google vision API